Table of Contents

 Henna has hypoglycemic, hepatoprotective, anti-inflammatory, antibacterial, antimicrobial, antifungal, antiviral, antiparasitic, antioxidant21, antipyretic, and analgesic properties.
 Henna contains carbohydrates, proteins, flavonoids, tannins, phenolic compounds, alkaloids, terpenoids, quinones, coumarins, xanthones, and fatty acids.

-Benefits and Uses of Henna
+4. Health Benefits & Uses of Henna Leaf

 Medicinal Benefits & Uses